tsveta-uzunova/postman-github-api-issues-tetsing/README.md

 - **Clone the Repository:** Start by cloning this repository to your local machine using Git.

-- **Import Tests in Postman:** Import the Postman collection into your Postman workspace.
-Inside the repository, you'll find a file named *GitHub_API_Tests.postman_collection.json*.
+- **Import Collection in Postman:** Import the Postman collection into your Postman workspace.
+Inside the repository, you'll find a file named *GitHub_API.postman_collection.json*.

+- **Import Environment in Postman:** Import the Postman environment into your Postman.
+Inside the repository, you'll find a file named *GitHub_API.postman_environment.json*.

 - **Run the Tests:** Configure the necessary environment variables in Postman, such as your GitHub credentials and repository details.